-ensuring good ventilation of fresh air wherever possible by keeping windows, or roof lights, on home to school transport, open The school has consulted the Local Authority School Transport team to support their implementation of transport arrangements Where staff are required to assist with accessing transport and fitting of seat belts/restraints, where possible only those normally working directly with the pupil provide such support.
-Staff travelling to and from work.
-Contracting coronavirus, spread of virus Н Those using public transport are identified and encouraged to refer to governments safer travel guidance for passengers.
-In particular: • Wear a face covering when using public transport, travelling in a taxi or a private vehicle with others. • wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitiser М Review Guidance: How to wear and make a cloth face covering Coronavirus (COVID-19): UK transport and travel advice Any car sharing of staff to wear masks by staff Children who are non-compliant / displaying challenging behaviour Contracting coronavirus - staff, pupils М Children who are symptomatic do not attend school.
+Staff travelling to Contracting Н or who they do not normally meet.
+The school should support the school transport team/transport providers to resolve any non-compliance issues with the wearing of face coverings • ensuring good ventilation of fresh air wherever possible by keeping windows, or roof lights, on home to school transport, open The school has consulted the Local Authority School Transport team to support their implementation of transport arrangements Where staff are required to assist with accessing transport and fitting of seat belts/restraints, where possible only those normally working directly with the pupil provide such support.
+Those using public transport are identified and М Review Guidance: and from work. coronavirus, spread of virus ,, encouraged to refer to governments safer travel guidance for passengers.
+In particular: • Wear a face covering when using public transport, travelling in a taxi or a private vehicle with others. • wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitiser 101 How to wear and make a cloth face covering Coronavirus (COVID-19): UK transport and travel advice Any car sharing of staff to wear masks by staff Children who are non-compliant / displaying challenging behaviour Contracting coronavirus - staff, pupils М Children who are symptomatic do not attend school.
 Effective infection control strategies are in place including measures to minimise contact with those who become symptomatic whilst at school.
-Current school arrangements including behaviour policy, availability of trained staff and preventative approaches are reviewed/updated taking account of suggested school rules within Government Guidance.
-Policy communicated to staff, children/pupils and parents/carers.
-L For further information visit: NCC Local SEND Offering 0-25 yrs.
+Current school arrangements including behaviour policy, availability of trained staff and preventative approaches are reviewed/updated taking account of suggested L For further information visit: NCC Local SEND Offering 0-25 yrs.
 All risk assessments, behaviour crisis plans and EHCPs include valid COVID-19 controls.
-Advice given on the use of restrictive physical interventions by front line staff (available from Inclusive Education Services).